 To avoid confusion: The following list of books and articles concerns assessments and models created with input from the user – and should not be confused with AI-models or “Big-data” models for evaluating cases – even though the input provided in the models can be based on such information.

-There are quite a few books and articles covering the topic of decision analysis in general (see some of them in a list further down).
+There are quite a few books and articles covering the topic of decision analysis in general (see second list further down).
 There are however not that many books focusing specifically on decision analysis or litigation risk assessment in a legal context.
-This first list highlights such books, with a few short comments on their content and their author(s).
+This first list highlights such books, sometimes followed by a few short comments on their content and their author(s)

 John Celona’s book, the first covering decision analysis in a legal perspective, provides an invaluable understanding of decision analysis inside a legal framework.
-Filled with insightful examples and practical exercises, this resource serves as an excellent introduction, equipping legal professionals with a comprehensive understanding of risk analysis in the realm of dispute resolution.
+Packed with examples and exercises, it provides a great intro to someone who wants a broad, and in-depth understanding of risk analysis in a dispute resolution setting.

 John Celona is a Stanford affiliated academic and lawyer, who has many years of experience from applying decision analysis in dispute resolution.

-Do not miss the three videos Eperoto has created together with John Celona.
+Do not miss the three video’s Eperoto has created together with John Celona, that can be found here.

 Litigation Interest and Risk Assessment: Help Your Clients Make Good Litigation Decisions by Michaela Keet, Heather Heavin, and John Lande

-Years of research, academic articles, and practical experience by Professors Michaela Keet and Heather Heavin, combined with insights from American lawyer John Lande is here fused into a methodology they’ve named LIRA (Litigation Interest and Risk Assessment).
+Years of research and academic articles and practical experience by professors Michaela Keets and Heather Heaving, combined with insights from American lawyer John Lande is here fused into a methodology they’ve named LIRA (Litigation Interest and Risk Assessment).

 Published by the American Bar Association, this book provides a well-written approach and understanding of how to perform a thorough analysis by relying on a structured, quantitative analysis.